Auf Christi Himmelfahrt allein, BWV 128: 2

+3

-Bach uses the trumpet, the royal instrument of the Baroque, only in movement 3 to symbolize the reign of Jesus.
+In an unusual combination of aria and recitativ, the bass voice proclaims: "Auf, auf, mit hellem Schall verkündigt überall: mein Jesus sitzt zur Rechten!"
+(Up, up, with clarion ring proclaim everywhere: my Jesus sits at the right hand!).
+Only in this movement of the cantata, Bach uses the trumpet, the royal instrument of the Baroque, to symbolize the reign of Jesus.
 The trumpet appears first in the ritornello, which is repeated by the voice and again with the voice embedded.
-After a middle section, the first part of the aria is not repeated da capo; instead the added line is set as a recitative accompanied by strings, followed only by a repeat of the ritornello.
+After a middle section, the first part of the aria is not repeated da capo; instead the added line is set as a recitative accompanied by strings, followed by a repeat of only the ritornello.

+4

-The following duet is of intimate character.
+The following duet of alto and tenor, "Sein Allmacht zu ergründen, wird sich kein Mensche finden" (To fathom his omnipotence no human can discern), is of intimate character.
 The obbligato instrument is marked "organo" in the score, but the music is written in the oboe part and appears to have been composed for an oboe d'amore.
 Possibly Bach changed his intentions during the process of composition, or he may have changed the marking later.
 Max Reger used the movement's ritornello theme for his Bach-Variationen Op.
 81.

+5

-The cantata is closed by a four-part chorale, most instruments playing colla parte, while the horns play different parts because of their limited range.
+The cantata is closed by a four-part chorale, "Alsdenn so wirst du mich zu deiner Rechten stellen" (Therefore you shall place me at your right hand), sung to a melody by Ahasverus Fritsch also used for “O Gott, du frommer Gott”.
+Most instruments play colla parte with the four-part setting of the voices, while the horns play different parts because of their limited range.

+Manuscripts and publication

+The original manuscript of the cantata was accepted in lieu of £3,650,000 in inheritance tax by the British Government from the estate of Ralph Kohn and allocated to the Bodleian Library in 2024.

+The cantata was first published in 1878 in the first complete edition of Bach's work, the Bach-Gesellschaft Ausgabe.
+The volume in which the cantata appeared was edited by Alfred Dörffel.
+In 1960, the cantata was published in the Neue Bach-Ausgabe, the second complete edition of Bach's works, where it was edited by Dürr.